• Skip to primary navigation

 Resources & FAQs

-Project Details: Texas Master Naturalist Chapters are invited to apply for Pollinators for Texas project funding, generously sponsored by H-E-B, with the goal of making large scale impacts for native pollinator habitats and conservation.
-This could include developing and expanding on the ground conservation and habitat projects and significant outreach programs focused on native pollinators and habitat conservation.
-Projects must follow Texas Master Naturalist service guidelines, encourage public engagement, and include a care and maintenance plan for post-project longevity.
-Projects may include installation of high-impact pollinator habitat, interpretative signage or enhancement of current Texas Master Naturalist pollinator projects, public educational programming focused on pollinators or innovative conservation projects focused on native pollinators and their habitats.
-The goal of this project is to utilize funding from H-E-B to generate a measurable positive impact on native pollinators and their habitats, while improving communities across the state of Texas.
+Project Details: Texas Master Naturalist Chapters are invited to apply for Pollinators for Texas project funding, generously sponsored by H-E-B, with the goal of making large-scale impacts for native pollinator conservation.
+This could include developing and expanding on-the-ground conservation and habitat projects, in addition to influential outreach programs focused on native pollinators and their habitats.
+Projects must follow Texas Master Naturalist service guidelines.
+The goal of the Pollinators for Texas initiative is to leverage funds provided from H-E-B, in partnership with Texas Master Naturalist chapters and volunteers, to generate a measurable positive impact on native pollinators and their habitats across the state of Texas while enhancing the communities in which H-E-B’s employees and customers live, work, and recreate.
 To date, through the Pollinators for Texas initiative, 33 projects have been funded to help with native pollinator conservation efforts!

 Explore the locations of our 2024 and 2025 Pollinators for Texas awarded chapter projects by referring to the interactive map.
 To learn more about each project, visit the 2024 and 2025 project pages.